rleu82/fend-project-3-arcade-game/README.md

 [Mario's Way](https://freesound.org/people/xsgianni/sounds/388079/): Created by [Gianni Caratelli](gianni73@hotmail.com) is the awesome game music used on this project.

-[Cartoon Move 2](https://freesound.org/people/andresix/sounds/245631/): is a free Creative Commons 0 License movement sound that is played each time arrow keys are pressed.
+[Cartoon Move 2](https://freesound.org/people/andresix/sounds/245631/): A free Creative Commons 0 License movement sound that is played each time arrow keys are pressed.

-[Game Over Arcade](https://freesound.org/people/myfox14/sounds/382310/): is also a CC0 licensed sound that is played when player collides with a bug.
+[Game Over Arcade](https://freesound.org/people/myfox14/sounds/382310/): A CC0 licensed sound that is played when player collides with a bug.

 [Alarm Beep Sound](https://freesound.org/people/Kodack/sounds/258020/): CC0 licensed sound that is played when player collects a gem.

-[Jingle Win Synth 6](https://freesound.org/people/LittleRobotSoundFactory/sounds/274181/): is created  by [LittleRobotSoundFactory](https://freesound.org/people/LittleRobotSoundFactory/) and is used when player clears a level.
+[Jingle Win Synth 6](https://freesound.org/people/LittleRobotSoundFactory/sounds/274181/): Created  by [LittleRobotSoundFactory](https://freesound.org/people/LittleRobotSoundFactory/) and is used when player clears a level.